 The Combined Master of Science (MSc)-Dietetic Internship Program is a joint program of Hospital for Sick Children and the University of Toronto, Department of Nutritional Sciences.
 The goal of this program is to train individuals to become dietetic practitioners with advanced research skills.
 The Combined MSc-Internship program is based on the existing Graduate Dietetic.
 Internship program offered at Hospital for Sick Children and the MSc program offered by the Department of Nutritional Sciences, Faculty of Medicine, University of Toronto.
 For detailed information of this program, please click on Program Requirements.

 The Master of Public Health (MPH) degree in the field of Nutrition and Dietetics (formerly Community Nutrition) offers students the opportunity to develop expertise in nutrition practice from a wide range of perspectives within the health system, from disease prevention to palliation.
 Graduates will achieve the Integrated Competencies for Dietetic Education and Practice (ICDEP) as outlined by the Partnership for Dietetic Education and Practice.
 Graduates are eligible for membership in provincial regulatory bodies such as the College of Dietitians of Ontario.
-The MPH program is administered jointly by the Dalla Lana School of Public Health and the Department of Nutritional Sciences in partnership with the University Health Network and Toronto Public Health.
+The MPH program is administered by the Dalla Lana School of Public Health, in partnership with the Department of Nutritional Sciences, the University Health Network and Toronto Public Health.

 By gaining a solid understanding of standards of practice in community, clinical and management settings, and developing essential leadership skills, graduates will play a pivotal role in the future of nutrition and dietetic practice.
 Graduates can expect to be employed in any work setting where nutrition professionals are employed; such as public health and government agencies, hospitals and community health centers, not-for-profit organizations and the food industry.